inspiros/lantorch/README.md

 </tr>

 </table>

+[^1]: These graphs are not precise.
+It assumes that the latency of other elements in the pipeline and cross-thread communication is _negligible_.

 For the clinical use case in my project, LibTorch is the clear victor after the first bullet point.
 Another the pivotal reason I did not list is the familiarity and reliance on the comforts given by